urosZoretic/adventofcode2023/README.md

 # advent of code 2023
 ---
 **NOTE**
-these project requires at least python version 3.10 (tested on thse version)
+these project requires at least python version 3.10 (tested on this version)
 ---